 RESIDENT Age Eligible for Youth Small Game License?
 Eligible for Youth Small Game Mentored Program?
 2 Under 12 (11 or younger on December 31) No Yes 12-17 (12 by Dec.
-31) 1 Yes Yes, if under the age of 16 18+ No No
+31) 1 Yes Yes, if 15 or younger 18+ No No

-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.

 NONRESIDENT Age Eligible for Nonresident Youth Small Game License?
 Eligible for Youth Small Game Mentored Program?
 2 Eligible for Nonresident Adult Small Game License?
 Under 12 (11 or younger on Dec.
 31) No Yes No 12-17 (12 by Dec.
-31)1 Yes Yes, if under the age of 16 No 18+ No No Yes
+31)1 Yes Yes, if 15 or younger No 18+ No No Yes

 1. If the youth acquires a Youth Small Game License before turning 18, the license is valid through Jan.
-31, 2023.
+31, 2024.

-- Mentors must be properly licensed for small game hunting and possess hunter education certification on their person while mentoring a youth who is small game hunting.
-Mentors who are not the parent or guardian of the mentored hunter must be at least 18 years old, and possess written permission from the parent or guardian of the hunter. - 3.
-If the resident youth acquires a Small Game License before turning 18, the license is valid through Jan.
-31, 2023.
+Mentors must be properly licensed for small game hunting and possess hunter education certification on their person while mentoring a youth who is small game hunting.
+Mentors who are not the parent or guardian of the mentored hunter must be at least 18 years old, and possess written permission from the parent or guardian of the hunter.

-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.